 After an Oregon car accident, there are a number of steps you will need to take.
 You will need to exchange information with the other driver, seek medical attention, and take steps to file an insurance claim.
 You will also need to report the accident to the police.
 Failure to file a police report can result in serious penalties and impact your ability to recover compensation after a collision.

+When does the law require you to file an accident report?
 According to ORS 811.745, drivers must report certain accidents to the police after a collision.
 Generally, you will need to report any accident that results in injury, death, or property damage that exceeds $2,500.
 Failure to file a police report under these circumstances is a Class A traffic violation, which may result in a $440 fine.

 In addition to the police report, you will need to file an Oregon Traffic Accident and Insurance Report with the Oregon Department of Motor Vehicles (DMV).
 The DMV requires you to file this report if your accident involves the following circumstances.

 Failure to file a report with the DMV may result in a license suspension.